Cairi-S/tom-poulson-2/README.md

 ### FEATURES

 The **header** for each page will be conventional with the logo in the top left hand corner and navigation bar to the right.
 Both the desktop and mobile displays will feature the musicians name in the header - the tablet will not.
-The navigation menu will feature a dropdown menu to link to different elements of the website.
+The header will be static at the top of every page.

-The **footer** for each page will include links to the the musicians social media using icons on the right and to the left copyright information will be displayed.
+The **footer** for each page will include copyright information on the left and links the the musicians social media centered (desktop) and to the right shown by icons.

-When you **hover** over a clickable link in the navbar or on the webpage the text and background color will invert to be clear on where your cursor is placed.
+When you **hover** over a clickable link in the navbar or on the webpage the text will change color and increase in size.

-The Home, Teacher and Contact pages will feature different **Hero images** aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response toward the site and the musician.
+The Home, Teacher and Contact pages will feature a different **Hero images** aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response toward the site and the musician.

 #### Home
-The Hero image will be static with a mini biog, link to full biog and reviews of past performances featured on this page.
+The Hero image will be static with a mini biography, link to allow users to downloadfull biog and reviews of past performances featured on this page.

-The link to a full biography will feature a download icon and open to a pdf in a new Tab.
+The link to a full biography will feature a download icon and open to a pdf in a new tab.

-There will also be a Call to Action button directing users to the Contact page should the user have already decided that they want to make contact with the musician .
+There will also be a Call to Action button directing users to the Contact page should the user have already decided that they want to make contact with the musician.

+Each item of text will be displayed in a transparent box to make reading clear.

+On mobile devices the reviews section will collapse to only one review so as to minimise scroll time.

 #### Ensembles and Projects